 Our next target was the Colorado Cutthroat.
 There was substantially more water which was a welcome sight after fishing the very small water for the Bear River Cuts.
 Mike hooked into a cut using his Tenkara rod almost immediately.
 I followed shortly after but caught a brook trout.
 The next fish a minute later was also a brook trout.
 About 2 minutes later, I caught a cutthroat on the stimulator.
 Rulon had caught his as well so we set left after only 10 minutes.
-The fishing was great and I hope to get back to Black's Fork soon.
+The fishing was great and I hope to get back to this stream soon.

 The last target was the Yellowstone Cutthroat which only is present in Utah in the Raft River range in the fart northwest corner of the state.
 We arrived at 6pm at Onemile Creek with about an hour and a half of daylight left.
 Rulon fished up Onemile Creek and Mike and I went up into Sawmill Canyon and fished that portion of the creek.